lapidot/homePi/README.md

 1. from Kodi UI, install libreElec addons -> program addons -> Raspberry Pi Tools

-2. a file named config.txt exists on the microSD card, but wasn't accessible over SSH.
-I took it out and found it in the root directory.
+2. A file named config.txt exists on the /boot folder.
+It was on a different partition on the microSD card, that wasn't accessible over SSH.
+I took it out and read it on a computer.
+Found the file in the root directory.
 Add these lines to the config.txt file:

-Uncomment this to enable the lirc-rpi module dtoverlay=lirc-rpi dtparam=gpio_in_pull=up
+dtoverlay=lirc-rpi
+dtparam=gpio_in_pull=up